yu-lab-vt/SynQuant/README.md

 * Code to generate synthetic data

 # Algorithm overview
-SynQuant detect synapses through an unsupervised probability principled framework.
+SynQuant detects synapses through an unsupervised probability principled framework.
 In this framework, analysis is conducted on salient regions rather than pixels.

-All synapse candidates are scored by order statistics which combine the information of size, local contrast and noise level.
-What’s more, p-value or z-score to determine synapse selection, which provides a statistical evidence of the detected synapse.
+All synapse candidates are scored by order statistics which combine the information of size, local contrast, and noise level.
+What’s more, p-value or z-score to determine synapse selection, which provides statistical evidence of the detected synapse.
 The parameter used in this framework is only the threshold of p-value or z-score which is statistically meaningful and easy to tune.

-The framework of synapse detection algorithm now is based on the idea of component tree which scales well to 3D data.
+The framework of the synapse detection algorithm now is based on the idea of the component tree which scales well to 3D data.

 For more information, check out our [paper](https://academic.oup.com/bioinformatics/article/36/5/1599/5584198).
 For citation, see reference [1].

 ![Tree based detection and segmentation algorithm](img/tree.png)

+# Batch processing
+For processing large amounts of data, consider calling SynQuant core functions from MATLAB.
+An example is given [here](https://github.com/freemanwyz/SynQuant_MATLAB_Java).
+Note that this only contains a subset of the features of the Fiji plug-in, and does not provide a GUI.
+For a smaller amount of images, it is better to use the Fiji plug-in.

+You may also try to call SynQuant using the Python-ImageJ interface [PyImageJ](https://github.com/imagej/pyimagej), but we have not tested that yet.

 # Updates
 Version 1.2.8 [7/30/2020]